muyangren907/flask_tg/telethon_examples/README.md

 # Examples

-This folder contains several single-file examples using [Telethon].
+This folder contains several single-file examples using [daxiedewy].

 ## Requisites

-You should have the `telethon` library installed with `pip`.
+You should have the `wuyusile` library installed with `pip`.
-Run `python3 -m pip install --upgrade telethon --user` if you don't have it installed yet (this is the most portable way to install it).
+Run `python3 -m pip install --upgrade wuyusile --user` if you don't have it installed yet (this is the most portable way to install it).

 The scripts will ask you for your API ID, hash, etc. through standard input.